space-physics/aeroplanets/README.md

 `SortieAuroraCompar` is reference data to check if the compilation/computation was successful.

 ### Precipitation
-Alfvenic aurora and other structured aurora users may be interested in configurings electron precipitation flux characteristics.
+Alfvenic aurora and other structured aurora users may be interested in configuring electron precipitation flux characteristics.
 This is configured in the input XML file as follows:

 1. `<use_precipitation />` must exist to enable electron precipitation, and the parameters are enclosed by `<precipitation>` `</precipitation>` XML tags.